 In light of recent events at the federal and international level related to climate change, city staff have received many questions from residents regarding St. Louis Park's commitment to planning for climate change.
-In February 2018, the St. Louis Park City Council passed a Climate Action Plan that is expected to be released this summer, which will provide guidance for the city, residents and businesses on how they can make a difference.
+In February 2018, the St. Louis Park City Council passed a Climate Action Plan that is expected to be complete at the end of 2017, which will provide guidance for the city, residents and businesses on how they can make a difference.
 The city is also involved in many other efforts, outlined below.

 St. Louis Park is committed to being a leader in environmental stewardship.
 We promote environmental awareness and responsibility in all areas of city business.
 In order to advance sustainable and environmentally aware programs and to provide direction for residents, business owners and city staff, City Council created the Environment and Sustainability Commission.
 Currently, the commission and city staff are focusing on: